 One of my favorite inauthentic but totally satisfying take-out inspired dinners.
-These sesame noodles are made with simple ingredients you can find at a regular grocery store and take all of 15 minutes to make, which means a tangle of saucy noodles topped with fresh green onion is only a few steps away.
+These peanut noodles are made with simple ingredients you can find at a regular grocery store and take all of 15 minutes to make.
+This means a tangle of saucy noodles topped with fresh green onions is only a few steps away.

-To say these take-out inspired sesame noodles are easy to make is definitely an understatement because they are so easy (less than 15 minutes start to finish!
+To say these take-out inspired peanut noodles are easy to make is definitely an understatement because they are so easy (less than 15 minutes start to finish!
 Recipe calls for simple pantry ingredients!
 Only two simple steps!)
 I feel like I need a better word to describe them, like maybe effortless, or uncomplicated, or straightforward.
-This dinner is, in fact, all these things, but it’s Monday and if there’s anything we need on a Monday night for dinner it’s something “easy”.
+This dinner is, in fact, all these things, but the best way to describe them is “easy”.
 So I’m going with that.

 - Sesame oil

 - Ginger paste or grated fresh ginger